 The KFTC’s “examination” refers to a series of investigation processes by the KFTC after it has received information about an MRFTA violation until it determines the need for deliberation and a decision for the case.
 Parties, interested persons and witnesses may submit opinions or make statements at the investigation stage.

-If the KFTC examiner determines that an MRFTA violation is established after the examination and submits an Examiner’s Report to the Commission (composed of nine members, including the chairman and the vice chairman), the “deliberation” process commences.
+If the KFTC examiner determines that an MRFTA violation is established after the examination and submits an examiner’s report to the Commission (composed of nine members, including the chairman and the vice chairman), the “deliberation” process commences.
 The KFTC may conduct an investigation of evidence ex officio or at a party's request if necessary after the deliberation process has commenced.
-The MRFTA amended in May 2020 in principle prohibits public officials in charge of investigation from conducting on-site investigations or listening to statements from parties at the stage when the deliberation process has commenced after introduction of the examiner's report.
+The MRFTA in principle prohibits public officials in charge of investigation from conducting on-site investigations or listening to statements from parties at the stage when the deliberation process has commenced after introduction of the examiner's report.
 However, this is allowed as an exception when deemed necessary by the plenary session or subcommittee meeting.

 The Commission will listen to the opinions of the parties and interested persons, examine the evidence, deliberate whether there has been a violation of law, and impose measures through a “decision”.
 Regardless of whether the KFTC imposes or does not impose measures after investigation, the MRFTA requires the KFTC to give written notice to the parties of the details, bases and reasons for such.